o-ran-sc/o-du-phy/docs/PTP-configuration_fh.rst

 A.5 PTP Synchronization
 -----------------------
 Precision Time Protocol (PTP) provides an efficient way to synchronize time on the network nodes.
-This protocol uses Master-Slave architecture.
+This protocol uses Primary-Slave architecture.
-Grandmaster Clock (Master) is a reference clock for the other nodes, which adapt their clocks to the master.
+Main Reference Clock (Primary) is a reference clock for the other nodes, which adapt their clocks to the Primary.

-Using Physical Hardware Clock (PHC) from the Grandmaster Clock, NIC port precision timestamp packets can be served for other network nodes.
-Slave nodes adjust their PHC to the master following the IEEE 1588 specification.
+Using Physical Hardware Clock (PHC) from the Main Reference Clock, NIC port precision timestamp packets can be served for other network nodes.
+Secondary nodes adjust their PHC to the Primary following the IEEE 1588 specification.

 There are existing implementations of PTP protocol that are widely used